 A 20-foot container takes up approximately the same space as a large standard US parking bay.

-So, your shipping container delivery date has been set.
-This guide will cover the steps that you need to take to make sure that the delivery site is prepared and that your container can be delivered easily and safely.
+So you’ve bought or rented a shipping container and the delivery date has been set.
+This guide will cover the steps that you need to take to make sure that the delivery site is prepared and that your container can be delivered safely.

 A 20-foot container takes up approximately the same space as a large standard US parking bay.